StefanSchubert/sabi/README.md

 #### Coming to i18n
 The API Layer is responsible to do all the translations.
-Thinking of typical frontend backend machine scenario, I want to keep the traffic between those machines as small as possible, as transfering all translations to the webserver which in turn delivers one to a specific client won't do it.
+Thinking of typical frontend backend machine scenario, I want to keep the traffic between those machines as small as possible, as transferring all translations to the webserver which in turn delivers one to a specific client won't do it.

 Discarded Solution: Reaching a language context into the backend.
 This would do it.
 But I didn't liked it.
 I was thinking about being able on the API-Layer to decide given back a small message (suitable for